TattooMate

 8. Sub-processors

-The use of sub-processors (e.g. hosting or infrastructure providers) takes place only if they are contractually bound to comply with GDPR requirements.
-The controller will be informed of material changes.
+Sub-processors (e.g., hosting or infrastructure providers) are used only if they are contractually obliged to comply with the GDPR.
+The controller will be informed about material changes.

 9. Rights of data subjects

-Upon termination of the contract, personal data will be deleted or made available for return at the controller’s choice, unless statutory retention obligations apply.
+After termination of the contract, personal data will be deleted or made available for return at the controller’s choice, unless there is a legal retention obligation.

 11. Liability

 The liability provisions of the main contract apply.
-Liability is governed by the applicable provisions of the GDPR.
+Liability is governed by the legal provisions of the GDPR.

 12. Final provisions

-The law of the Federal Republic of Germany shall apply.
-If individual provisions of this DPA are or become invalid, the validity of the remaining provisions shall remain unaffected.
+The law of the Federal Republic of Germany applies.
+If individual provisions of this DPA are invalid, the validity of the remaining provisions remains unaffected.